707 N. Broadway

 Baltimore, MD 21205

-Dr. Mostofsky’s clinical practice focuses on serving children in the autism spectrum and he serves as the medical director of the Center for Autism and Related Disorders (CARD) at Kennedy Krieger Institute.
-He is a member of the American Academy of Neurology, the Child Neurology Society, the International Neuropsychological Society, the Society for Cognitive Neuroscience, the Society for Behavioral and Cognitive Neurology and the Organization for Human Brain Mapping.
+Dr. Mostofsky’s clinical practice focuses on serving children in the autism spectrum and he served as the medical director of the Center for Autism and Related Disorders (CARD) at Kennedy Krieger Institute.
+He is a member of the American Academy of Neurology, the Child Neurology Society, the International Neuropsychological Society, the Society for Cognitive Neuroscience, the Society for Behavioral and Cognitive Neurology, and the Organization for Human Brain Mapping.